 Speaking of shopping, one of the things to do in Yogyakarta is going on a walk along Jl Malioboro, a shopping street packed with souvenir shops as well as clothing stores, although the most interesting thing is actually observing the very busy local life and befriending the lovely locals who gladly pose for pictures.

 As I have already said, Yogyakarta is a perfect starting point to explore some of the archeological sites and temples nearby.
-One of the places to visit in Indonesia is Kraton Ratu Boko, a site which is divided in various levels or terraces and whose exact functions are still uncertain.
+One of the things to do in Indonesia is visiting the many unique archeological sites.
+Kraton Ratu Boko is not far from Yogyakarta.
+It is divided in various levels or terraces and whose exact functions are still uncertain.
 Walking around there is very pleasant, despite the heat!

-Prambanan – a UNESCO World Heritage Site since 1991 – is a fascinating site, not to mention the largest Hindu temple in Java, and as such one of the places to visit in Indonesia.
+Prambanan – a UNESCO World Heritage Site since 1991 – is a fascinating site, not to mention the largest Hindu temple in Java, and visiting is one of the things to do in Indonesia.
 The overall site is quite spread out in a beautiful park where it is pleasant to go for a stroll.
 Yet the main attractions are the eight central buildings.
 The best time to do a tour of Prambanan is right before sunset, when the light makes the temples glow.

-Among the interesting things to do in Yogyakarta there is seeing the Ramayana Ballet Show.
+Among the interesting things to do in Indonesia there is seeing the Ramayana Ballet Show and there is no better place to do it than Yogyakarta.
 This takes place in an open air theatre right next to the Prambanan temple and its lasts around two hours.
 The pace of the show is quite slow, but the choreography and the special effects incredible.
 My best advice is to actually read the Ramayana story before attending the show, so to get a better understanding of the developments and to appreciate the show fully.

 Considered one of the bucket list destinations of Java, Mount Bromo definitely is one of the places to visit in Indonesia.
 Part of the Bromo Tengger National Park, this spectacular volcano may not be the highest one compared to others nearby, yet it is the most impressive one.
-Seeing the sunrise on Mount Bromo and hiking up (or riding a horse to) the crater is one of the things to do in Indonesia.
+Seeing the sunrise on Mount Bromo is one of the things to do in Indonesia.

 These are the best tours of Mount Bromo: